ansys/scade-design-rules/doc/source/rules/traceability/eq_in_eq_set_or_net.rst

-.. index:: single: Equation in Equation Set or Diagram
+.. index:: single: Equation in equation set or diagram

-Equation in Equation Set or Diagram
+Equation in equation set or diagram
 ===================================

 .. rule::